 High-ability students have unique academic, cognitive, and social needs.
 Many bright students need more academic challenge than they are receiving in their education, and they need more opportunities to develop their talent.
-Yet many states and school districts have no formal policies that address the desirability of acceleration or specify the procedures to be followed in making decisions about acceleration for particular students.
-Absence of a formal policy might invite inconsistent practices that could
+Yet many states and school districts have no formal policies that address either the desirability of acceleration or procedures to be followed in making decisions about acceleration for particular students (see Appendix B: Survey of State Acceleration Policies).
+Absence of a formal policy might invite inconsistent practices that could even discourage acceleration, as is the case when early entrance to kindergarten, early high school graduation, or wholegrade acceleration are explicitly prohibited.
+The existence of an acceleration policy helps to ensure that students have their academic needs addressed.